Raun98/bhav_scraping/README.md

 - `celery -A zda beat -l info`
 - `python manage.py runserver`

-# Running the web app on windows :
+# Running the web app on Linux/Unix based Systems :
 On 3 separate terminals, navigate to the env directory and activate the Virtual environment using `source bin/activate` Now, parallelly run each command in an individual terminal :
 - `$ python manage.py runserver`